Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Mon.
 November 10: Gallecs and Montseny, Immersive Farm-to-Table Cooking Experience and Farmstay

 We'll leave Barcleona to meet up with local farmers in the village of Gallecs, where you'll gather fresh, seasonal ingredients and enjoy a rustic Catalan farmer’s breakfast served in the open air.
-From Gallecs, travel to a 13th-century farmhouse nestled in Montseny Natural Park, just outside the village of Figaró.
-This will be your home for the next two days and the setting for a 24-hour traditional oven cooking Experience.
-Upon arrival, settle in and begin preparing a variety of dishes using the ingredients gathered earlier.
+From Gallecs, travel to a 13th-century farmhouse (masia) nestled in Montseny Natural Park, just outside the village of Figaró.
+This will be your home for the next two days and the setting for a 24-hour traditional oven cooking experience.
+Upon arrival, you'll settle in and begin preparing a variety of dishes using the ingredients gathered earlier.
 We will cook together for dinner, and later on, we will also prepare meats to roast slowly overnight in the farmhouse’s historic wood-fired oven.
-Dinner is a hands-on, communal cooking experience, centered around seasonal vegetables, locally raised meats, and foraged herbs.
-The evening offers a chance to cook and experience life in the same way the original owners did 800 years ago.
+Dinner is a hands-on experience to cook and experience life in the same way the original owners did 800 years ago.

 Tues.
 November 11: Immersive Farm-to-Table Cooking Experience and Farmstay continued